rails/rails/guides/source/active_support_instrumentation.md

   sql: "SELECT \"posts\".* FROM \"posts\" ",
   name: "Post Load",
   connection: <ActiveRecord::ConnectionAdapters::SQLite3Adapter:0x00007f9f7a838850>,
+  transaction: <ActiveRecord::ConnectionAdapters::RealTransaction:0x0000000121b5d3e0>
   binds: [<ActiveModel::Attribute::WithCastValue:0x00007fe19d15dc00>],
   type_casted_binds: [11],
   statement_name: nil,
   row_count: 5
 }
 ```

+If there is no transaction started at the moment, `:transaction` has a null
+object with UUID `00000000-0000-0000-0000-000000000000` (the nil UUID).
+This may
+happen, for example, issuing a `SELECT` not wrapped in a transaction.

 #### `strict_loading_violation.active_record`